fkowal/dokku-path-proxy/README.md

     location /$APP {
     }
     ```
-is added routing this location to the deploye container.
+is added routing this location to the deployed container.